Unscroller Home

 Doomscrolling is the habit of repeatedly consuming upsetting, urgent, or emotionally loaded updates long after that scrolling stops helping.
 A doomscroll session can happen in news apps, on social platforms, or anywhere a feed offers an endless stream of alarming content.

 Some people use the shorter word doomscroll to describe a single episode.
 Others just say they are stuck scrolling.
-The common thread is that the behavior keeps going even when you already know it is making you more anxious, more distracted, or more exhausted.
+The common thread is that the behavior keeps going even when you already know it is making you more anxious, more distracted, or more exhausted, and even when something important is waiting.

 Why doomscrolling feels hard to stop